nothatcreative5/Smart-door-opener-implemented-on-a-raspberry-pi/README.md

 # Python-smart-video-door-opener-raspberry-pi
 Python smart video door opener with different modes built with Raspberry Pi 3 , keypad.

-This project is made for the final project of the Embedded systems course taught by Dr.Ansari.
+This project is the final project of the Embedded systems course taught by Dr.Ansari.

 ## Hardware:
 - Raspberry Pi (Monitor, keypad)